flowroute/flowroute-numbers-php/README.md

 # Numbers PHP SDK
-`flowroute-numbers-php` is a PHP API Wrapper that provides methods for interacting with **v1** (version 1) of the [Flowroute](https://www.flowroute.com) API.
+`flowroute-numbers-php` is a PHP API Wrapper that provides methods for interacting with [v1] (https://developer.flowroute.com/api/numbers/overview) of the Flowroute API.
 These methods can be used to accomplish the following:

 * Search for purchasable phone numbers
 * Purchase phone numbers